 Vaccine Related Reaction:

-While vaccine related reactions are rare, it’s worth noting what they are and contact the doctor if you are worried.
+While vaccine-related reactions are rare, it’s worth noting what they are and contact the doctor if you are worried before or after baby’s first visit.
 Some common minor side effects include fussiness, tiredness, loss of appetite, vomiting, and occasionally a generalized mild swelling of baby’s entire limb where the injection occurred.
 While you may want to alert your doctor to these, it’s more important to call the doctor if you see any of these moderate to severe reactions within a few minutes or hours of a vaccination:

 - Non-stop crying for more than 3 hours.